icatproject/pollcat.server/README.md

 PollCAT
 =======
+**Deprecated project.
+Made redundant by Pollcat repo on ral-facilities.**

 PollCAT is a small bit of glue logic that moves data requested via TopCATv2 into users home directories, ready for Globus Online Transfers.